pslucas0212/SSLManagment/README.md

 brew install certbot
 ```

-Note: To run brew you will need to install brew and the Apple xCode tools on your Mac
+Note: To run brew you will need to install brew and the Apple Xcod tools on your Mac.
+Apple Xcode will be run as part of the brew install.

 To install brew run the following command from the Mac terminal:
 ```